marianamannes/8-week-sql-challenge/Case Study #7 - Balanced Tree Clothing Co/README.md

 ## Problem Statement

-Danny, the CEO of this trendy fashion company has asked help to assist the team’s merchandising teams analyse their sales performance and generate a basic financial report to share with the wider business.
+Danny, the CEO of this trendy fashion company, has asked help to assist the team’s merchandising teams analyse their sales performance and generate a basic financial report to share with the wider business.

 ***